 Individuals interested in entering the field will most likely have to earn work experience through internships and low level research positions in order to build the experience necessary to move to the forefront of the field.
 Individuals in law enforcement will find that a degree in criminology is useful in finding promotion opportunities and working in areas of law enforcement typically closed off to the average officer.

-The average wage for a criminologist is approximately $79,750 a year with the top 10% of criminologists will average $146,860 a year and the median annual income for the bottom ten percent is $41,950.
+The average wage for a criminologist is approximately $79,750 a year with the top 10% averaging $146,860 a year.
+Meanwhile, the median annual income for the bottom ten percent is $41,950.
 Though it is possible to obtain work with a associate's or bachelor's degree, job opportunities and wages increase substantially for those who pursue higher level degrees.
 If you are considering a degree in criminology, you may also want to consider a degree in forensic science, sociology, criminal justice, and psychology.